vtex/checkout-ui-tests/README.md

 $ yarn test # for tests using STABLE environment
 $ yarn test:beta # for tests using BETA environment
 ```

+### Environments

+We currently support 4 different environments values (which are passed as `VTEX_ENV`), and this sections explains each one.

+- `stable`: This is our usual environment for testing.
+It opens the tests using
+  the `vtexcommercestable.com.br` domain, and uses Portal V2 as the rendering
+  backend.
+It is expected that all tests pass when using this environment.
+- `beta`: This is the environment we use for testing prerelease versions.
+It
+  uses the `vtexcommercebeta.com.br` domain, and also uses Portal V2 as the
+  rendering backend.
+This environment will use all beta versions of the
+  services (both UI and API), and is not expected that all tests pass.
+- `io`: This is our newest environment, and what we hope to replace `stable`
+  with.
+This opens our testing environment using the `myvtex.com` domain, and
+  uses the new [Portal IO](https://github.com/vtex/portal-io) rendering
+  backend.
+It requires two environment variables to be able to access myvtex
+  without authentication: `APP_KEY` and `APP_TOKEN`.
+It is also expected that
+  all tests pass when using this environment.
+- `beta-io`: This is an older environment which we used for running the stable
+  tests on a prerelease version of `omnishipping` or `shipping-preview`.
+It
+  uses the `vtexcommercestable.com.br` domain, but with the workspace `beta`.
+  We used to link (or install) the version we wanted to test in this workspace
+  of our tests accounts and wait for the result on the healthcheck page.
+This
+  was mainly used for running tests on a development version, so the tests were
+  not expected to pass.

 ### Actions